scottrlarson/profession/content/updates/update-5-reasons-5years-upgrading.md

 Here are 5 reasons why you should upgrade your computer every five years.

-### Enhancements
+### File Corruption Due to Wait Times

-It sounds like a gimmick, but the fact is that as technology evolves and software changes, hardware needs to change with it.
-Features in new operating systems can be used to provide enhancements that weren’t possible in older systems.
+Lengthy delays opening resource intensive applications like Outlook creates the illusion of slow or no response.
+Closing an application that is in the process of opening a file for reading, or writing, can cause data loss.
+Applications can appear to be hanging up, but in actuality, its waiting on underperforming hardware to respond to commands.
+As applications evolve, the programming code underlining the application is developed to make use of improvements embedded in modern hardware.
+New applications can run on older hardware, but at a cost of performance.
+This performance cost can make an application appear to be non-responsive and you can be tricked into thinking your applications are not working any more.

 ### Increased productivity

 Today we have faster memory, faster storage drives, increased graphics capabilities, and more processing power – With these increased resources the processing of workloads improves dramatically.
-There is a joke in technical circles that using an outdated computer as it gets slower and slower is like being boiled in a pot of water with the temperature slowing being turned up, you don't notice the heat until it's too late.
+There is a joke in technical circles that using an outdated computer, as it gets slower and slower, is like being boiled in a pot of water with the temperature slowing being turned up, you don't notice the heat until it's too late.

 ### Reduced cost over time
 Upgrading sounds expensive, but the truth is that older systems have more issues – and consequently more costs.
-The cost of dealing with a disruption caused by an unstable system or faulty software can very quickly become an investment nightmare.
+The cost of dealing with a disruption caused by an unstable system, or faulty software can very quickly become an investment nightmare.

 ### Better security

 Because aging systems are not actively updated, they are vulnerable to having information stolen or compromised.
-Newer technology has better security checking.
+Newer technology in my cases can have better security checking.
 (Of course, upgrading to newer hardware is not a replacement for better awareness around current threats, read my [articles](https://www.scottrlarson.com/tags/security/) on security.)

 ### Declining Support

 IT professionals can’t productively support technology that has become too old.
 It costs more for the technician to service older hardware because of the time it takes to boot and interact with software.

-If you are a professional that has a PC that is over five years old or you are an average computer user that has a computer over seven years old [contact](/#contact) me for a quote & recommendation on new hardware.
-I provide comprehensive and cost effect packages that cover every aspect of the upgrade process
+If you are a professional that has a PC that is over five years old, or you are an average computer user that has a computer over seven years old [contact](/#contact) me for a quote & recommendation on new hardware.
+I provide comprehensive and cost saving packages that cover every aspect of the upgrade process.